abobakr-lashin/abobakr-lashin/README.md

 <h2 align="center">Hi 👋!
-My name is Abobakr Lashin</h2>
+I'm Abobakr Lashin</h2>

-<p align="center">I'm a full-stack developer passionate about building modern web apps using MERN stack & Tailwind CSS 🚀</p>
+<p align="center">A passionate full-stack developer with a love for creating modern web applications using the MERN stack & Tailwind CSS 🚀</p>

 ---